 Looking for the best Moroccan Shrimp Pasta?
 One that’s quick and easy for your weekday menu?
 Look no further!
-Our savoury, succulent shrimp sizzling in a garlicky, lemony, herb sauce paired with spaghetti, is the answer to your question.
+Our savoury, succulent shrimp sizzling in a garlicky, lemony, herb sauce paired with spaghetti, is the recipe you’re looking for.
 This is one of the simplest shrimp recipes ever, and the payoff is delicious.

 This Moroccan Shrimp Pasta Will Delight your Soul.